Our Top 3 Picks:-

 OTC’s 5630 Fuel Pressure Test Kit quickly and easily locates any malfunctioning fuel system component – fuel filters, pressure regulators, fuel lines, and fuel pumps – without the need to remove it from the vehicle.

-The large, easy to read gauge features an impact-resistant rubber encased housing and reads 0-100 psi, 0-700 kPa.
-Kit features high-quality solid brass fittings, hose, and tubing for long-lasting performance and reliability.
+The large, easy-to-read gauge features an impact-resistant rubber encased housing and reads 0-100 psi, 0-700 kPa.
+This a fuel pressure test kit with high-quality solid brass fittings, hose, and tubing for long-lasting performance and reliability.

-Convenient pressure relief valve allows for safe, clean testing.
-Quickly and easily locate any malfunctioning fuel system components, including fuel filters, pressure regulators, fuel lines, and fuel pumps without removing it from the vehicle.
+A convenient pressure relief valve allows for safe, clean testing.
+Quickly and easily locate any malfunctioning fuel system components, including fuel filters, pressure regulators, fuel lines, and fuel pumps without removing this otc master fuel pressure test kit from the vehicle.

-I use this now for my Jeep and other friends Jeeps.
+I use this fuel pressure tester master kit now for my Jeep and other friends Jeeps.
 It is as advertised no more no less so if your a professional mechanic may no meet your expectations…? then again it might?
 For a weekend warrior it is more than enough.
 It seems well made and has worked perfect every time I have used it so far.
 I like the fact the hose is long enough to let pressure off before unhooking the gauge and spill gas safely away from the engine into a jar.
 I stick the hose into my lawn mower gas can to release the gas into so I don’t have to clean up anything or have extra trash.
 The numbers for us older peeps on the gauge are easy to see and read and are printed clearly.
-Cannot say yet how it last since I have not had it that long, but it appears to be well made enough to last the life of my old heep,… and maybe even me? (: All and all I recommend this to anyone.
+Cannot say yet how it last since I have not had it that long, but the otc fuel pressure tester master kit appears to be well made enough to last the life of my old heep,… and maybe even me? (: All and all I recommend this to anyone.

 All metal components feature a corrosion-resistant nickel-plated finish.
 Adapters work on both flat and tapered seat plugs.
 Extra-long 25″ flex hose gauge assembly with quick coupler allows easy viewing out of cluttered engine compartments.
 2-1/2″ gauge features chrome bezel and rugged protective outer boot.

 Dual scale gauge reads 0-300 psi and 0-2100 kPa.
 Adapters: 8″ deep well-14mm connector, 5″ flex Ford Triton 16mm adapter, 12″ flex-14mm standard reach, 12″ flex-14mm long reach, and 10mm, 12mm, and 18mm thread adapters.
-Rugged blow-molded hard case with removable lid keeps kit components contained and organized when not in use.
+Rugged blow-molded hard case with best compression tester components contained and organized when not in use.
 Includes repair parts kit.

 OTC’s 5606 Compression Tester Kit is ideal for use on all types of gasoline engines including domestic, import, motorcycle, marine, and small engines.
 Professional quality, dual scale 2-1/2 inch diameter gauge reads 0-300 psi and 0-2100 kPa and features a chrome bezel, rugged protective outer boot, and zero adjust feature.

-This Compression Tester Kit includes 12″ flex 14mm standard, 12″ flex 14mm long reach, and 10mm, 12mm, and 18mm thread adapters – adapters work on both flat and tapered seat plugs.
+This otc deluxe compression tester kit 5605 includes 12″ flex 14mm standard, 12″ flex 14mm long reach, and 10mm, 12mm, and 18mm thread adapters – adapters work on both flat and tapered seat plugs.

 Extra-long 25″ flex hose gauge assembly with quick coupler allows easy viewing out of cluttered engine compartments.
 Corrosion-resistant nickel-plated finish protects metal components.